elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-adhesion-and-how-does-it-differ-from-cohesion-in-terms-of-mechanism.md

 url: /learn/chemistry/questions/what-is-adhesion-and-how-does-it-differ-from-cohesion-in-terms-of-mechanism
 score: -1.0
 related_article1:
-    id: 167440
+    id: 167428
-    title: Explain the mechanism of evaporative cooling and its role in heat removal.
+    title: >-
+        How does cohesion contribute to natural phenomena such as water transport in plants?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-mechanism-of-evaporative-cooling-and-its-role-in-heat-removal
+    url: /learn/chemistry/questions/how-does-cohesion-contribute-to-natural-phenomena-such-as-water-transport-in-plants
 related_article2:
-    id: 167424
+    id: 167428
-    title: How does electronegativity affect the charge distribution in a water molecule?
+    title: >-
+        How does cohesion contribute to natural phenomena such as water transport in plants?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-electronegativity-affect-the-charge-distribution-in-a-water-molecule
+    url: /learn/chemistry/questions/how-does-cohesion-contribute-to-natural-phenomena-such-as-water-transport-in-plants
 related_article3:
-    id: 167423
+    id: 167436
+    title: >-
-    title: What is the molecular structure of water and how does it contribute to its polarity?
+        What is the specific heat of water and how is it measured?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-molecular-structure-of-water-and-how-does-it-contribute-to-its-polarity
+    url: /learn/chemistry/questions/what-is-the-specific-heat-of-water-and-how-is-it-measured
 related_article4:
     id: 167441
+    title: >-
-    title: How do animals utilize evaporative cooling for temperature regulation?
+        How do animals utilize evaporative cooling for temperature regulation?
     subject: Chemistry
     url: /learn/chemistry/questions/how-do-animals-utilize-evaporative-cooling-for-temperature-regulation
 related_article5:
-    id: 167432
+    id: 167435
-    title: How does the surface tension of water compare to that of other liquids?
+    title: >-
+        Discuss the biological importance of water as a solvent, particularly in kidney function.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-surface-tension-of-water-compare-to-that-of-other-liquids
+    url: /learn/chemistry/questions/discuss-the-biological-importance-of-water-as-a-solvent-particularly-in-kidney-function
 ---

 &nbsp;